carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ~~~
 {: .language-r}

-By the above line, we can see that there are NA on the different taxonomic leves.
+By the above command, we can see that there are NAs on the different taxonomic leves.
 Although it is
 expected to see some NAs at species, or even at genus level, we will get rid of the ones at phylum
-lever to procced with the analysis:
+level to procced with the analysis:

 ~~~
 merged_metagenomes <- subset_taxa(merged_metagenomes, phylum != "NA")